 Cheapest Tickets to Visit the Herculaneum Ruins

-Herculaneum often does not operate a clear fast-lane skip-the-queue ticket window but visitors with online tickets or the Campania Arte Card (now conveniently available as an app too) may go to the front of the queue โ less embarrassing when enquiring at the information counter first on where to go.
+Herculaneum often does not operate a clear fast-lane skip-the-queue ticket window but visitors with online tickets or the Campania Arte Card (in 2025 only available as a mobile phone app) may go to the front of the queue – although booking a free time slot is even more sensible.

-Priority entrance tickets to Herculaneum come at a price premium and may be worth it at busy times but are usually not required when arriving early morning, late afternoon, or outside the high season.
+Priority entrance tickets to Herculaneum come at a small price premium — money well spent at busy times.
+Admission without time-slots are generally easy early morning, late afternoon, or outside the high season.

 Excavations of Herculaneum Opening Hours